 MYRTLE BEACH SAILING SCHOOL is an American Sailing Association affiliate and offers year-round sailing certification instruction for individuals or couple/friends.
-All of our ASA courses are live-aboard programs which allow you to experience the enjoyment of living the complete "sailing lifestyle".

 Established in 2013, Myrtle Beach Sailing School is located in Little River, SC, just north of Myrtle Beach, allowing you to not only learn to sail in an ever-changing ocean environment, but also preparing you for coastal cruising by giving you the added benefit of learning the “rules of the road” while traveling the Intracoastal Waterway.

 Our Instructors are USCG Licensed, love teaching, and are passionate about sailing.

 2020, 2021 & 2022 ASA Outstanding Instructor of the Year (Top 1% of 900+ Instructors)